 Carryover: A residual effect of a previous period.

-It is a prerequisite that no carryover from one period to the next exists.
+It is a prerequisite that no – unequal – carryover from one period to the next exists.
 Only then the comparison of treatments will be unbiased.
-For details see another article.9 Subjects have to be in the same physiological state10 throughout the study – guaranteed by a sufficiently long washout phase.
+For details see another article.11 Subjects have to be in the same physiological state12 throughout the study – guaranteed by a sufficiently long washout phase.
 Crossover studies cannot only be performed in healthy volunteers but also in patients with a stable disease (e.g., asthma).

-Studies in patients with an instable disease (e.g., in oncology) must be performed in a parallel design.
+In patients with an instable disease (e.g., in oncology) or if adverse effects are unacceptable in healthy volunteers, studies must be performed in a parallel design.
 If crossovers are not feasible (e.g., for drugs with a very long half life), studies could be performed in a parallel design as well.

 top of section ↩︎ previous section ↩︎